Introduction to workspace objects

 Git folders are Databricks folders whose contents are co-versioned together by syncing them to a remote Git repository.
 Using Databricks Git folders, you can develop notebooks in Databricks and use a remote Git repository for collaboration and version control.

-For detailed information on using repos, see Git integration with Databricks Git folders.
+For detailed information on using repos, see Git integration for Databricks Git folders.

 Models